ucdavisdatalab/workshop_git_for_teams/docs/02_about-github.md

 * Project boards for long-term planning
 * Various graph visualizations for project overview

-Additionally, GitHub users can monitor and modify other teams' code using "Watch", "Star", and "Fork" functionalities.
+Additionally, GitHub users can monitor and modify other projects' code using "Watch", "Star", and "Fork" functionalities.
 The service also provides teams with the ability to specify licensing information for their projects.